DavidBK/shampoo/Node/Javascript.md

    - How many statements did you write in the previous question?
      If you wrote more than one, refactor the code to use only one line (one statement, you can add new lines for readability).

 1. What is the output of this code?
+Why?

    ```js
    function changeNum(num) {